 The Company continued its underground grade control and exploration drilling program utilizing two diamond drill rigs.
 The results from this program were used to complete the Kora North Resource estimate reported to above.
-Drilling continued after the completion of the resource estimate targeting increasing drill density within the resource, as well as extending the resource in areas up dip, down dip and along strike from the resource.
+Drilling continued after the completion of the resource estimate targeting increasing drill density within the resource, extending the resource in areas up dip, down dip and along strike from the resource, as well as recording the first significant Judd Vein intersection.

-Please see the Company's news release dated July 22, 2019 for latest results on the Company's underground grade control and exploration program.
+Please see the Company's news release dated October 7, 2019 for latest results on the Company's underground grade control and exploration program.